-(b) Penalties.
+(b) Administrative fine.

-(1) A fine imposed under this section cannot exceed \$250.00 per day for the first violation or \$500.00 per day for a repeat violation.

-Further, the fine may include the cost of all repairs incurred by the town in accordance with subsection (a) hereof as well as the costs of prosecuting the case before the special master.
-For purposes of this article, prosecution costs of include, but are not limited to, recording costs, inspection costs, appearances by the code inspector at hearings, photography costs, and similar items.
+- (1) A fine imposed under this section will not exceed \$250.00 per day for the first violation or \$500.00 per day for a repeat violation.
+However, if the special magistrate finds a violation is irreparable or irreversible in nature, a fine not to exceed \$5,000 per violation may be imposed.
+The special magistrate may assess the cost of all repairs incurred by the town in accordance with subsection (a) of this section as an additional component of the fine as well as the costs of prosecuting the case before the special magistrate.
+For purposes of this article, prosecution costs include, but are not limited to, recording costs, inspection costs, appearances by the code enforcement officer(s) at hearings, preparation costs, photography costs, attorney fees, and similar items. - (2) The following factors will be considered by the special magistrate in determining the amount of the fine or the amount of mitigation necessary, if any: - a.
+The gravity of the violation; - b.
+Any actions taken by the violator to correct the violation; and - c.
+Any previous violations committed by the violator.